GRI Business Strategy Committee

 Alyson Bailey-Flynn

-Alyson earned her Masters of Mathematical Finance from the University of Toronto and a Bachelor of Science in Physics and Math from St. Mary’s University.
+Alyson earned her Masters of Mathematical Finance from the University of Toronto, and a Bachelor of Science in Physics and Math from St. Mary’s University.

 Brad Crombie headshot